Find out what's on at Chichester Fringe this year!

 Run by passionate volunteers, it's our aim to support and mentor up-and-coming performers of the local area and beyond, by providing a free space to perform and enable them to showcase their work.

-When is the 2024 festival?
+When is the 2026 festival?

-Previous festivals took place in 2021 (via livestream), 2022 (a series of hybrid online/in-person events taking place throughout the city) and 2023 (all in-person).
+Previous festivals took place in 2021 (via livestream), 2022 (a series of hybrid online/in-person events taking place throughout the city), 2023 and 2024 (all in-person).

 How do I take part?